Okipa/laravel-table/README.md

 > Set the routes used during the table generation.
 > The routes declarations will be used for the following features:
 >
-> * `index` (required): used for the rows number definition, sort and search features.
-This is where the user will be redirected when the number of rows will be changed, when the table will be sorted or when a search request will be executed.
+> * `index` (required): this is where the user will be redirected when the number of rows will be changed, when the table will be sorted or when a search request will be executed.
 > * `create` (optional): if declared, the **create** button will be displayed and will trigger this route on click.
 > * `show` (optional): if declared, the **show** button will be displayed on each row (unless it is a disabled row) and will trigger this route on click.
 > * `edit` (optional): if declared, the **edit** button will be displayed for each row (unless it is a disabled row) and will trigger this route on click.